 There are tons of other toys that foster cultural appreciation as well.

 Books or TV Programs

 In addition, some of the other dolls the girls play with also include books that introduce historical or social concepts.

-These are great for having conversations with your children about how things were in the past and how they are today.
+These are great for having conversations with your children.
+You can compare how things were in the past and how they are today.